ashleve/lightning-hydra-template/README.md

 ## Experiment Configuration
 Location: [configs/experiment](configs/experiment)<br>
 You should store all your experiment configurations in this folder.<br>
+Experiment configurations allow you to overwrite parameters from main project configuration.
 ### Simple Example
 ```yaml
 # to execute this experiment run: